Squadron Leader X

 Squadron Leader X is a 1943 British World War II spy drama directed by Lance Comfort and starring Eric Portman and Ann Dvorak.
-The screenplay was adapted by Miles Malleson and Wolfgang Wilhelm from a short story by Emeric Pressburger.
-Unfortunately, the BFI National Archive currently considered this film as "missing, believed lost".
+The screenplay by Miles Malleson and Wolfgang Wilhelm, adapted from a short story by Emeric Pressburger.
+The BFI National Archive considers the film "missing, believed lost".
+The archive contains script and stills, but no film or video materials.

 Plot

-Erich Kohler (Eric Portman), a crack Luftwaffe pilot who speaks fluent English, is ordered by his superior, Inspector Siegel (Frederick Richter), to drop a "stick" of bombs on the Belgian city of Ghent.
+Erich Kohler, a crack Luftwaffe pilot who speaks fluent English, is ordered by his superior, Inspector Siegel, to drop a "stick" of bombs on the Belgian city of Ghent.
 He is further instructed to bail out of his aircraft wearing a British RAF uniform, gain the confidence of the local populace and then try to convince them that the British are responsible for the bombing of civilian targets in Belgium.

 Despite being able to have a convincing English accent, and equipped with a photograph of his "wife" and a packet of Players cigarettes, the plan goes awry when Kohler falls into the hands of the Belgian Resistance.
 The resistance members believe they are doing him a favour by arranging for him to be smuggled to Britain among a group of downed RAF bomber crew who are being returned that night.

 On arriving in Britain, Kohler escapes and makes his way to London where he tries to get in touch with old contacts, only to find that most have been interned on the Isle of Man.
-He does manage, however, to contact British nurse Barbara Lucas (Ann Dvorak), an old flame who once had Nazi sympathies, but is not willing to help him.
-Kohler then takes refuge with the Krohns (Martin Miller and Beatrice Varley), a couple who are reluctant Nazi agents due to threats being made of harm to family members in Germany if they fail to co-operate.
+He does manage, however, to contact British nurse Barbara Lucas, an old flame who once had Nazi sympathies, but is not willing to help him.
+Kohler then takes refuge with the Krohns, a couple who are reluctant Nazi agents due to threats being made of harm to family members in Germany if they fail to co-operate.

 Kohler finds himself being hunted both by the British MI5 and by German officials furious at his bungled mission in Belgium.
-Dr. Schultz (Henry Oscar), a ruthless Gestapo officer, confronts and accuses Kohler of inefficiency and cowardice.
+Dr. Schultz, a ruthless Gestapo officer, confronts and accuses Kohler of inefficiency and cowardice.
 A shoot-out follows and Schultz is killed.

-Meanwhile, MI5 agent Inspector Milne (Walter Fitzgerald) picks up Kohler's trail.
+Meanwhile, MI5 agent Inspector Milne picks up Kohler's trail.
 Kohler manages narrowly to avoid arrest and steals a Supermarine Spitfire fighter aircraft in which to fly back to Germany.
 Over the English Channel, he is spotted by German fighters who believe they are engaging a British pilot, and shoot the aircraft down.